-The E.WE (/ē/·/wē/) Foundation is an IRS approved 501(c)(3) healthcare advocacy organization established to provide resources and support to families affected by Edwards Syndrome, commonly known as Trisomy 18, and other rare diseases.
+The E.WE (/ē/·/wē/) Foundation is a global healthcare advocacy organization established to provide resources and support to families impacted by Trisomy 18 (Edwards Syndrome) and other rare diseases.

 Courtesy of WLRH | Huntsville Public Radio